-\textbf{Real worlds graphs} It is widely accepted that the real-world graphs posses several nice properties that differentiate them from arbitrary graphs.
+\textbf{Real worlds graphs} It is widely accepted that the real-world graphs possess several nice properties that differentiate them from arbitrary graphs.
 The established ones include heavy-tailed degree distributions, a high density of triangles and communities, the small world property (low diameter), and triadic closure.
 Over the years there has been a lot of significant and influential work trying to capture the special structure of real-world graphs.
 The literature is almost entirely focused on the generative (i.e., probabilistic) models.
 A few most popular ones include preferential attachment~\cite{barabasi1999emergence}, the copying model~\cite{kumar2000stochastic}, Kronecker graphs~\cite{leskovec2010kronecker}, the Chung-Lu random graph model~\cite{chung2002average, chung2002connected}, with many new models introduced every year.
 For example, already in 2006, the survey by Chakrabarti and Faloutsos~\cite{chakrabarti2006graph} examines 23 different models.
 Generative approaches are very enticing as they, by definition, give an easy way of producing synthetic data, and are a good proxy for studying random processes on graphs.
 On the other hand, if one is to design an algorithm for real-world graphs with good worst-case guarantees, a hard choice of the exact model arises as there is a little consensus about which of the many models is the “right” one, if any.

 An idea is to find algorithms that are not suited to any specific generative model, but only assume a deterministic condition.
 In other words, isolate a parameter of the real-world graphs that differentiates them from arbitrary graphs and use it give stronger guarantees for particular algorithms/problems.
-Fox, Roughgarden, Seshadhri, Wei, and Wein~\cite{DBLP:conf/icalp/FoxRSWW18,fox2020finding} took this approach and introduced the class of $c$-closed graphs, where they showed that the maximum clique problem is FPT when parametrized by $c$.
-Following their work, Koana, Komusiewicz, and Sommer~\cite{koana2020exploiting} exploited $c$-closure and showed that the dominating set problem, the induced matching problem, and the irredundant set problem admit kernels of size $k^{O(c)}$, $O(c^7 k^8)$, $O(c^{5/2} k^3)$ respectively; where $k$ is the size of the solution.
+Fox, Roughgarden, Seshadhri, Wei, and Wein~\cite{DBLP:conf/icalp/FoxRSWW18,fox2020finding} took this approach and introduced the class of $c$-closed graphs, where they showed that the maximum clique problem is FPT when parameterized by $c$.